 In these circumstances, applicants who wish to attend the meeting of the Adoption Panel can arrange for a friend or supporter to accompany them.

 After considering the representations, the Panel will make further recommendations either confirming or amending their previous views, which the Agency Decision Maker will consider before a final decision is made.Written notice of the final decision, together with reasons, must be sent to the applicant as soon as possible after the decision and, in any event, within 7 working days of the Panel meeting.
 A copy of the Adoption Panel's further recommendation must also be sent, if different from the decision.

 Where the decision is still to refuse the application, a copy of the report to the Panel, the Panel's recommendation and the decision, with reasons, must be retained on the applicant's Adoption Case Record.

-The procedure for the Independent Review Mechanism is carried out by Coram Children's Legal Centre on behalf of the Department for Education (see IRM England); the applicant and a representative of the adoption agency will be invited to attend the Independent Review.
+The procedure for the Independent Review Mechanism is carried out by Coram Children's Legal Centre on behalf of the Department for Education (see IRM England and Attending an IRM panel: information sheets (GOV.UK)); the applicant and a representative of the adoption agency will be invited to attend the Independent Review.